liferay/liferay-docs/develop/tutorials/articles/100-tooling/05-maven/07-using-service-builder-in-a-maven-project.markdown

 Terrific!
-You've successfully configured your Maven project to use Service Builder by applying the `com.liferay.portal.tools.service.builder` and `com.liferay.portal.tools.wsdd.builder` modules in your project's POM.
+You've successfully configured your Maven project to use Service Builder by applying the `com.liferay.portal.tools.service.builder` and `com.liferay.portal.tools.wsdd.builder` plugins in your project's POM.
 To run Service Builder, see the
 [Running Service Builder and Understanding the Generated Code](/develop/tutorials/-/knowledge_base/7-0/running-service-builder-and-understanding-the-generated-code) tutorial for instructions.